 - THOMAS (1973 - present)

-Not only does this site provides direct links to state education statutes, state administrative code, state government and legislature websites, state education agencies; it also provides up-to-date information on state policy developments.
+Provides direct links to state education statutes, state administrative code, state government and legislature websites, state education agencies; also provides up-to-date information on state policy developments.
 The multi-state reports provide 50-state analysis on various education-related topics, such as No Child Left Behind and charter schools.

 - Westlaw: SURVEYS database provides 50 state surveys on a few education law topics.
 Sources: National Survey of State Laws, Multi-jurisdictional Survey, and West Surveys.
 Currency varies.

-- National Conference of State Legislatures (NCSL) [http://www.ncsl.org] is a bipartisan organization that serves the legislators and staffs of the nation's 50 states, its commonwealths and territories.
+- National Conference of State Legislatures (NCSL).
+A bipartisan organization that serves the legislators and staffs of the nation's 50 states, its commonwealths and territories.
 The NCSL website provides research results on various public policy issues.
 Sometimes, NCSL provides 50-state analysis.

-- Subject Compilations of State Laws (1981-) [KF1 .F67; online through HeinOnline] is an annotated bibliography listing journal articles or other publications that survey state laws on various topics.
+- Subject Compilations of State Laws (1981 - present) KF1 .F67; online through HeinOnline.
+An annotated bibliography of journal articles or other publications that survey state laws on various topics.

 The Department of Education promulgates most of the regulations implementing education policies and they are codified in Title 34 of the Code of Federal Regulations.
 Regulations created by the different Department of Education offices are arranged under Subtitle B of Title 34 as follows: